isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1288.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-N.A.
+Direct Purchase

 ### Support Level
-Up to  for SMEs <br>
+Up to 70% for SMEs <br>
-Up to Direct Purchase for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-N.A.
+Consists of digital welding machines (hardware) and management software Current adjusting range: minimally +/- 150A
+Option: air-cooled MIG/MAG torch, air-cooled TIG torch, wire feeder, wireless control box

 ### Contact Information
 N.A.